Reading Data from a Kafka Topic using Confluent Kafka in Python

 You can also find code to write data to a Kafka topic here.

-Follow these steps to install Confluent Kafka library and write a consumer code to send data to a Kafka topic in Python:
+Follow these steps to install Confluent Kafka library and create a Consumer to read data from a Kafka topic in Python:

 pip install confluent-kafka